Breadcrumb

 The idea for the Public Conversations Project—the organization that, in 2016, became known as Essential Partners—occurred to Laura R. Chasin while watching a televised debate on abortion.

 Within eighteen months, they had conducted 18 single-session dialogues.
 Several participants were activists but, by design, only two were highly visible leaders.
-All groups were evenly balanced with people who described themselves as "pro-choice" or "pro-life."
+Each of the dialogue groups were evenly balanced with people who described themselves as "pro-choice" or "pro-life."

-By the end of this series of dialogues, the founders had developed and field-tested a reliable model for opening new ways of communicating on this contentious issue.
+By the end of this series of dialogues, the founders had developed and field-tested a model for reducing polarization, building trust and mutual understanding across deep divides, and making new relationships possible without sacrificing strongly-held values.

 Tragedy and Transformation

-On December 30, 1994, an activist named John Salvi entered two women’s health clinics in Brookline, MA with a gun and opened fire.
-He murdered two clinic workers.
+Then on December 30, 1994, an activist named John Salvi entered two women’s health clinics in Brookline, MA with a gun and opened fire.
+He murdered two clinic workers and wounded several others.
 The tragedy drew widespread media attention.
-Governor Weld and Cardinal Law issued joint calls for common ground talks between activists and an end to inflammatory rhetoric.
+Governor Weld and Cardinal Law issued a joint call for common ground talks between activists and an end to inflammatory rhetoric.

 - A second series of introductory abortion dialogues